 Our most recent report

-Our most recent inspection and report was carried out in October 2019.
-This was the first section 8 inspection since Ofsted judged the school to be good in February 2016.
-We would usually expect that the next inspection might take place in 2023, but the Covid pandemic has disrupted the normal Ofsted cycle and it is always possible for changes in the school to trigger an alternative arrangement.
+Our most recent inspection and report was carried out on 11 February 2025.
+This was the second section 8 inspection since Ofsted judged the school to be good in February 2016.
+We would usually have expected that the next inspection might have taken place in 2023, but the Covid pandemic disrupted the normal Ofsted cycle.

 You can download a copy of the most recent report from this site, or go directly to our page on the Ofsted site (where you can see all our previous reports too), by using the buttons below.